acloserview/Noctua-pink-theme/README.md

 To download and set Pink-shell theme just open a terminal and run:

+- cd Downloads
 - git clone https://github.com/carlosrl19/Pink-shell.git

-- *If you have an error like git isn't found then:* sudo apt install git
+    *If you have an error like git isn't found then:* sudo apt install git

-- cd Downloads

 << Create theme and icon folder >>
 - sudo mkdir ~/.themes